SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 Second to third value*
 +10
 * Values refer to values given in the weapon’s range listing.
-Weapon is diﬃcult to use (character unfamiliar with technology, object is hard to throw or grasp, melee or thrown weapon is more than
+Weapon is difficult to use (character unfamiliar with technology, object is hard to throw or grasp, melee or thrown weapon is more than

 >

 Page 141

-60 centimeters long, etc.): +5 or more to the combat diﬃculty.
+60 centimeters long, etc.): +5 or more to the combat difficulty.
 The gamemaster may decide that such factors as experience, strength, and features of the weapon (such as a well-balanced sword) lower this modiﬁer.

 > Strength Damage